caltechlibrary/pubarchiver/README.md

 ☀ Introduction
 -----------------------------

 The Caltech Library is the publisher of the online journal [microPublication](https://www.micropublication.org) and provides services to the journal that include archiving the journal in a dark archive (specifically, [Portico](https://www.portico.org)).
-The archiving process involves pulling down articles from [microPublication](https://www.micropublication.org) and packaging them up in a format suitable for sending to Portico.
-The programs in this repository are used to automate this process.
+The archiving process involves pulling down articles from [microPublication](https://www.micropublication.org) and packaging them up in a format suitable for sending to Portico.  `Microarchiver` is a program to automate this process.

 ✺ Installation